kiwivogel/ecr-scan-util/README.md

   common flags:
     --output-dir="reports"  Directory to write reports to
-    --whitelist=""          Whitelist file containing package substrings to ignore per image and/or globally --cutoff="MEDIUM"       Severity cut off.
+    --allowlist=""          allowlist file containing package substrings to ignore per image and/or globally --cutoff="MEDIUM"       Severity cut off.
 Anything equal to or above is counted as a failures in the report --reporter="junit"      Reporter(s) to use, only JUnit for now.